Antoine Dufour, PhD

 Department of Physiology & Pharmacology

 Dr. Antoine Dufour has joined the Department of Physiology and Pharmacology as an Assistant Professor.
 Dr. Dufour obtained his BA (Hons.) in Chemistry from the State University of New York at Oswego, his MSc and PhD in Chemical Biology from the Stony Brook University (2010).
 He completed a Postdoctoral Fellowship in Biochemistry at the University of British Columbia in 2017 under the supervision of Dr. Chris Overall.
 Antoine’s research is focused on the role of proteases in immunity and novel drug target identification in inflammatory musculoskeletal diseases, with a particular interest in quantitative mass spectrometry and systems biology.
 He owns two patents for the inhibitory methods of protease-mediated cell migration.
 His research program aims to understand the key mechanisms of inflammatory and immune responses in musculoskeletal diseases.
-Antoine has already published >20 journal papers, 3 book chapters and has an outstanding track record of academic awards.
+Antoine has already published >70 journal papers, 4 book chapters and has an outstanding track record of academic awards.
 Dr. Dufour’s lab and office space is located at the Centre for Mobility and Joint Health on the third floor of the HRIC building.
+Dr. Dufour was named as one of Calgary’s Top 40 Under 40 in 2020, was awarded the 2021 Young Investigator Award from the Canadian Society for Mass Spectrometry and the Groll Calpain award in 2022.

 Daniel joined the Dufour lab in February 2018.
 He obtained his Bachelor of Science degree in Cellular and Molecular Biology from Mount Royal University in 2016.
 His previous research experience includes exploring the mechanism by which lipids are exported from the epidermal cells to the plant cuticle.
 He also has some experience working in a diagnostic Poultry lab; specifically he was running assays for various poultry pathogens (Salmonella, Bordetella, Campylobacter), running a vaccine monitoring programs, Well water pH studies, and Biofilm sensitivities to disinfectants.
 Currently, he is expanding on his lab skills and working on proteomics projects.